Vikram Prabhu: Career

-2012-2015: Early Career and Recognition
+2012–2015: Early career and recognition

-Vikram signed on for a venture under the direction Prabhu Solomon's to be produced by N. Linguswamy.
+Vikram signed on for a venture under the direction of Prabhu Solomon to be produced by N. Linguswamy.
 Titled Kumki, the film was based on elephants and the director thus sent Vikram to an elephant training camp in Ottapalam in Kerala to get himself accustomed to the animals.
 The film released in December 2012 to critical acclaim and commercial success, emerging as one of the biggest hits of the year.
 A critic stated that Prabhu excels in the "intensely emotional scenes in the climax", while that "he is also at ease portraying angst, gratitude and rage".
 Furthermore, the critic wrote that "his physique is a major plus", giving the verdict that he "is expected to carry on the Ganesan family lineage" in films.

 During the making of Kumki, Vikram Prabhu began work in Sattam Oru Iruttarai, a remake of the 1981 film of the same name, produced by Vijay.
 He began filming and played the role of an angry young man who feels that the legal system is flawed.
 The film, which began production in May 2012 was directed by Sneha.
 However the insistence of Prabhu Solomon to reshoot the climax of Kumki, led to the actor leaving Sattam Oru Iruttarai during production and after a period of delay he was replaced by newcomer Thaman Kumar.
 Subsequently, he signed on to appear in M. Saravanan's action thriller film Ivan Veramathiri and portrayed the role of a student amongst an ensemble cast also featuring Vamsi Krishna and Ganesh Venkatraman.
 The film opened in December 2013 to positive reviews, with a critic noting that Vikram Prabhu "is convincing as an action hero, especially in the raw and realistic climax fight scene, but has to work on his dance a bit more."

 His first 2014 release was the action thriller Arima Nambi, which was directed by Anand Shankar, an assistant director to A. R. Murugadoss.
 Later that year, he was seen in Gaurav's Sigaram Thodu, a family action entertainer, which featured the actor in two distinct looks and alongside Sathyaraj and Monal Gajjar.
 He had a third release in 2014, Vellaikaara Durai, directed by Ezhil, that has Sridivya in the cast.
 This released on Christmas 2014, which was a rom-com and was considered a hit.
 In 2015, his next movie was Idhu Enna Maayam, a romantic comedy directed by A. L. Vijay.
 "Despite his good performance, actor Vikram Prabhu looks extremely awkward and out of place as a college student; said Rediff.com's review.